-We then leverage this dual expectations property to facilitate the comparative statics analysis with respect to both the prior distribution and the value function.
+We leverage the dual expectations property to facilitate comparative statics analysis.
 When either the prior density $f$ or the curvature function $u''$ adopts a likelihood-ratio increase, all the interval cutoff points $\{s_k\}_{k=1}^{N-1}$ and the posterior means $\{x_k\}_{k=1}^{N}$ will shift to the right.
-Furthermore, when either $f$ or $u''$ becomes less variable according to the \emph{uniform conditional variability order} \citep{Whitt1985}, then both the interval cutoff points $\{s_k\}_{k=1}^{N-1}$ and the posterior means $\{x_k\}_{k=1}^{N}$ become more compressed, in the sense that there exists an $n^*$ such that $s_k$ and $x_k$ shift to the right for all $k < n^*$ and $s_k$ and $x_k$ shifts to the left for all $k> n^*$.
+Furthermore, if either $f$ or $u''$ becomes less variable according to the \emph{uniform conditional variability order} \citep{Whitt1985}, then both the interval cutoff points and the posterior means become more compressed, in the sense that there exists an $n^*$ such that $s_k$ shift to the right for all $k < n^*$ and $s_k$ shifts to the left for all $k> n^*$.

-With convex value function, our framework has a natural application to mechanism design where the agent's payoff is linear in his private information and the contract is constrained to be finite.
+With convex value function, our framework has a natural application to mechanism design where the agent's payoff is linear in her private information and the contract is constrained to be finite.
 In Section \ref{nonlinearpricing}, we illustrate how to transform a standard nonlinear pricing problem with a finite menu into a coarse information design problem.
 Most of our results are transferable to study the design and properties of the optimal finite menu.

-In Section \ref{section:s-shaped} and \ref{generalsection}, we extend our analysis to S-shaped value functions and more general value functions to address scenarios where information can have negative value (i.e., $u''<0$ for some regions of the state space).
-With S-shaped value functions, the optimal experiment is still interval-partitional and therefore our dual expectations property continues to hold with slight modifications.
-With more general value functions, we show that the dual expectations property remains valid, incorporating the potential usage of a bi-pooling information structure through a bi-tangency condition similar to \cite{DworczakMartini2019} and \cite{ArieliEtAl2023}.
+In Sections \ref{section:s-shaped} and \ref{generalsection}, we extend our analysis to S-shaped value functions and more general value functions to address scenarios where information could potentially hurt the sender (i.e., $u''<0$ for some regions of the state space).
+With S-shaped value functions, the dual expectations characterization, the single-dipped property, as well as the comparative statics results, remain true.
+In particular, the dual expectations property is modified with respect to a signed measure---the optimal cutoff point $s_k$ equals the \emph{barycenter} of the interval formed by two adjacent signals $(x_k,x_{k+1})$ under the signed measure $u'$.
+With more general value functions, we restrict our attention to the optimal interval-partitional information structure, and show that the dual expectations property remains valid, incorporating the potential usage of a bi-tangency condition when the barycenter is not well defined.